o-t-w/blog/src/content/blog/css-shapes-and-offset-path.md

 ```css
 offset-path: path("M2 323c55-58 91-138 180-144 50-3 70 18 110 43C544 380 618-3 779 2s217 134 412 60");
 ```
 `path()` has been supported in all browsers for a while now (the information on caniuse is innacurate — `path()` has been supported in Safari since version 16).
-Other ways to specify a path are currently only implemented in Chrome Canary.
+Other ways to specify a path are currently being implemented in browsers.
+Most of the CodePen examples in this article currently only work in Chrome Canary.
 Motion Path is part of [Interop 2023](https://web.dev/interop-2023/#:~:text=Motion%20Path%20in%20CSS%20Animations) and is being actively worked on by Safari and Firefox so it’s likely that full support will ship in all browsers this year.

 `path()` suffers from one *major* shortcoming: its not [responsive](https://css-tricks.com/create-a-responsive-css-motion-path-sure-we-can/).
 You can resize the SVG in a vector editing tool, copy the path of the resized SVG and use it to redefine the path in a media query, but the path is effectively a pixel value.